 Part 1: emerging voices

-The angst in Manhattan’s West Village had percolated for some time.
-The wave of riots following the assassination of Martin Luther King, Jr. a year before may have set the clock for our own initiation into chaos.
-Unrest in Europe and the Middle East, and a war in Southeast Asia aggravated things further.
-The summer air was ripe for rebellion.
+The angst in Manhattan’s West Village percolated for some time.
+A wave of riots following the MLK assassination set the clock for a new initiation into chaos.
+Unrest in Europe and the Middle East, and a senseless war in Vietnam made things worse.
+Civil rights, feminism, socialism—from every angle, 1969 was ripe for rebellion.

-In “Why the Gay Rights Movement Has No National Leader,” a 2009 op-ed published by The New York Times, Jeremy Peters wrote, “The gay movement has always had a problem of achieving a dignity or moral imperative that the black civil rights movement had, or the women’s rights movement claimed.
+In an op-ed for The New York Times titled, “Why the Gay Rights Movement Has No National Leader,” Jeremy Peters writes, “The gay movement has always had a problem of achieving a dignity or moral imperative that the black civil rights movement had, or the women’s rights movement claimed.
 Because this movement is fundamentally about the right to be sexual, it’s hard for the larger public to see that as a moral issue.”
-But this wasn’t about sex.
-This movement was about confronting patriarchy in its most insidious form.
-Why was a hierarchy of authority necessary to establish legitimacy?
-Was the notion of needing a leader based on patriarchy—and more evidence of an outdated architecture of control?

-Before the Stonewall Riots, social revolution meant winning the empathy of average Americans.
-Rebellion taught us that achieving equality meant breaking through the barriers of sex and gender, and moving away from a reliance on outside perceptions.
-Revolution required introspection—a deeper understanding and love of self.
+Before Stonewall, social revolution meant winning the empathy of American families.
+Stonewall taught us that achieving equality meant breaking through the barriers of sex and gender, and moving away from our reliance on external perceptions.
+Revolution took introspection—a deeper understanding and love of self.

 Part 2: Steven F. Dansky, formative GLF member